We will look at five common PTSD myths that some in the Church have accepted as truth and present evidence to help us separate fact and fiction.

 Harm to the individual and why it bothers me: People who have PTSD need and seek out caring, supportive communities.
 My interactions with them have enriched my life.
 You don’t know what a blessing you are missing.

 There you have it: Five PTSD MYTHS that the Church needs to stop believing.
 Maybe you need to start challenging your assumptions about PTSD as well.
 As you can see from the references cited, there is much misinformation about PTSD in the Church.
-I hope that the resources mentioned will help you have great conversations about this topic.
+I hope the resources mentioned will help you have great conversations about this topic.

 Now I want to turn it over to you: Which of these myths did you find most surprising, and what can you do to make a difference?